-With Guardians of the Galaxy: Cosmic Rewind coming to EPCOT in May, it’s important to know how to ride it.
+With Guardians of the Galaxy: Cosmic Rewind now open in EPCOT, it’s important to know how to ride it.
 Disney has been using the Virtual Queue as well as boarding groups for its new E-Ticket attractions in recent years and you now need to know how to use it here too.

 Since the Virtual Queue system was introduced in 2019, it has been one of the most difficult and frustrating additions to the Walt Disney World theme parks and guests often cannot figure out how to use it to get on their favorite attractions.

-(UPDATE) Disney has now confirmed it will use the Virtual Queue for Guardians of the Galaxy: Cosmic Rewind in EPCOT when it opens on May 27, 2022.
-There will NOT be a standby queue available.
+(UPDATE) Since Guardians of the Galaxy: Cosmic Rewind opened on May 27, 2022, it has been using the Virtual Queue.
+At this time there will NOT be a standby queue available.

 We expected that when Disney opened Guardians of the Galaxy: Cosmic Rewind it would use the virtual queue, which is consistent with the way Disney has been opening new rides lately, but it’s nice to have it confirmed.